Shawn-Nichol/AndroidKotlinGuide/User Interface/Settings/Organize Settings.md

 # Organize Settings
-Large complex settings screens can make it difficult for a user to find a specific setting they wourld like to change.
-The preference library offers the following ways to better organize your settings screens.

 ## Preference categories
 If you have several related Prefernces ona single screen, you can group them with a PrefernceCategoyr.
 A PreferenceCategory displays a categroy title and visually spearates the category.